About

 An overhead view of the chocolate chia bliss balls, that are coated with coconut, strawberry powder on a white plate.

-So what are chia bliss balls?
+What are chia bliss balls?

 Bliss balls are a snack that I ate regularly when I was in Australia.
 It’s a healthy snacks, with the added nutrition of “super foods” to make them extra nutritious!
-These chia bliss balls have the added nutrition of chia seeds, and these are vegan, dairy-free, and paleo, with no refined sugars!

 All the ingredients needed to make chocolate chia bliss balls.
 Clockwise from left - Pitted dates, Chia seeds, cocoa powder, sliced almonds.

-There are so many versions and flavors of these fudgy chia bliss balls that you can make!
-But my favorite are these chocolate chia bliss balls.
-The basic ingredients for chia bliss balls are chia seeds, almonds (or any other type of nut) and dates.
 But for these chocolate chia bliss balls, I also added cocoa powder.
 And since you can make these in the your food processor, it only takes 5 minutes to make them.
 And maybe a few more minutes if you do decide to coat them as well.

 All the ingredients in the food processor bowl to make the chocolate chia bliss balls.